anilkumar1392/EssentialFeedRevised/EssentialFeedRevised/UI + Presentation Module+ Readme/UI_lecture_06/UI+Module+lecture+06.md

 1. ViewModel should be platform agnostic.
 2. Move all the state management to viewModel means controller should be free from models

+FeedRefershViewController is creating FeedViewModel and as we recommend objects should not create their own dependencies.

+// For now communication is like
+FeedViewModel -> FeedRefershViewController -> FeedController

+// we can make it.
+FeedViewModel -> FeedController

+by moving onRefresh to ViewModel as FeedRefershViewController is just forwarding the data.

+## Now FeedRefershViewController does not holds any state it just binds the view with viewModel.
+All the state management now leaves in viewModel the platform agnostic the reusable component.